~ The Beginning ~

 “Hampi,” they replied.

-I let out a sigh of relief and joy.
-“YESH.
+I let out a sigh of relief, “YESH.
 ME TOO!
 What bus stop?”
 I asked.

 “Anand Rao Circle.”